-The flagship multi-organisation government hub, located at 10 South Colonnade in the heart of London’s financial district, features shared meeting and collaboration space combined with a conference suite to serve its eight government tenant agencies including HM Revenue and Customs (HMRC), Ofgem and the Ministry of Justice (MoJ) plus the wider public sector – with all resource bookings, including rooms and desks handled by Matrix Booking.
+The flagship multi-organisation government hub, located at 10 South Colonnade in the heart of London’s financial district, features shared meeting and collaboration space combined with a conference suite to serve its eight government tenant agencies including HM Revenue and Customs (HMRC), Ofgem and the Ministry of Justice (MoJ) – with all resource bookings, including rooms and desks handled by Matrix Booking.

 The move is part of a long-term Civil Service transformation to reduce fragmented government office buildings from 800 to 200 by 2030, and moving these departments into the new Canary Wharf Hub will result in a saving of £24m a year.

 “This hub is one of 14 across the country already announced which will use cutting-edge design and innovative technology to deliver smarter public services that reduce vacant space across the Government Estate.
 The Government has saved £300m per year in running costs, through the disposal of over a thousand properties since 2014.
 By the end of this Parliament, we will have established a network of around 20 multi-agency Government hubs across the UK that utilise efficient smarter working practices and are accessible to the communities they serve.”

 Oliver Dowden – Minister for Implementation

 Matrix Booking & the Public Sector Hub Network